awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

 **To delete a parameter label**

 1. Run the following command to view all versions of the parameter\.
+Replace *parameter name* with your own information\.

    ```
-   aws ssm get-parameter-history --name "parameter-name"
+   aws ssm get-parameter-history \
+       --name "parameter name"
    ```

    The system returns information like the following\.